New College of Interdisciplinary Arts and Sciences policies

 Student grade appeals must be processed in the regular semester immediately following the issuance of the grade in dispute (by commencement for fall or spring), regardless of whether the student is enrolled at the university.

 There are two stages to the grade grievance process: the informal process and the formal process.
-Each process contains a series of steps.
+Each process consists of a series of steps.

 Informal process

-Step 1: An aggrieved student must first confer with the instructor; the student must state the reasons for questioning that the grade received was not given in good faith.
-The instructor must review the matter, explain the grading procedure used and explain how the grade in question was determined.
-If the instructor is a graduate assistant and this interview does not resolve the difficulty, the student may then take the problem to the faculty member in charge of the course.
+Step 1: An aggrieved student must first confer with the instructor; the student must state the reasons for questioning that the grade received was given in good faith.
+The instructor must review the matter, explain the grading procedure used, and explain how the grade in question was determined.
+If the instructor is a graduate assistant, and this interview does not resolve the difficulty, the student may then take the problem to the faculty member in charge of the course.

-Step 2: If the grading dispute is not resolved in Step 1, the student may appeal to the school academic director or designee within the school offering the course.
+Step 2: If the grading dispute is not resolved in step 1, the student may appeal to the school academic director or designee within the school offering the course.
 The school director or designee may confer with the instructor to handle the problem.
-In most instances, the grievance procedure can be resolved with Steps 1 or 2 and does not go beyond this level.
+In most instances, the grievance procedure can be resolved with step 1 or step 2 and does not go beyond this level.

-Step 3: If the matter is not resolved to the student’s satisfaction after completing Steps 1 and 2, the student may then confer with the dean’s designee at 602-543-7000, who will review the case and explain the formal process to the student.
+Step 3: If the matter is not resolved to the student's satisfaction after completing steps 1 and 2, the student may then confer with the dean's designee (at 602-543-7000), who reviews the case and explains the formal process to the student.
 If still unresolved, the student may proceed to the formal process.

 Formal process

-Step 4: No later than ten business days after meeting with the dean’s designee, the student must provide a written statement stating the evidence, if any, and reasons for determining the grade received was not given in good faith.
+Step 4: No later than 10 business days after meeting with the dean's designee, the student must provide a written statement stating the evidence, if any, and reasons for determining that the grade received was not given in good faith.
 Supporting materials should be attached as exhibits to the statement.

-Step 5: The dean’s designee will provide the student’s statement (with any exhibits) to the instructor and request the instructor to respond to the dean’s designee within 10 business days.
+Step 5: The dean's designee provides the student's statement (with any exhibits) to the instructor and requests the instructor to respond to the dean's designee within 10 business days.

-Step 6: When the official, written response is received from the instructor, the dean’s designee will contact the student, who can then schedule an appointment to review the instructor’s response.
-After reviewing the instructor’s response, the student may submit a written request for a hearing before the New College of Interdisciplinary Arts and Sciences Grievance Committee.
-This written request for a hearing must be submitted no later than 10 business days after the dean’s designee notifies the student that the instructor’s response was received.
+Step 6: When the official, written response is received from the instructor, the dean's designee contacts the student, who can then schedule an appointment to review the instructor's response.
+After reviewing the instructor's response, the student may submit a written request for a hearing before the New College of Interdisciplinary Arts and Sciences Student Affairs and Grievances Committee.
+This written request for a hearing must be submitted no later than 10 business days after the dean's designee notifies the student that the instructor's response was received.
 The committee is a regular committee and meets monthly, as necessary, during the fall and spring terms when classes are in session.
-The dean’s designee serves as a nonvoting, ex-officio member of the committee.
+The dean's designee serves as a nonvoting, ex-officio member of the committee.

-Step 7: The committee will meet with the student and the instructor in an attempt to resolve differences.
-In order to preserve the confidential nature of the grade grievance process and to protect the privacy interest of those involved, the hearing will be closed to the public.
-The committee chairperson will preside at the hearing and will rule upon all procedural matters.
-A student who fails to appear or refuses to participate at the hearing will be deemed to have abandoned the request for a hearing, unless the student can demonstrate that extraordinary circumstances prevented their appearance or participation.
+Step 7: The committee meets with the student and the instructor in an attempt to resolve differences.
+To preserve the confidential nature of the grade grievance process and to protect the privacy interest of those involved, the hearing is closed to the public.
+The committee chairperson presides at the hearing and rules upon all procedural matters.
+A student who fails to appear or refuses to participate at the hearing is deemed to have abandoned the request for a hearing unless the student can demonstrate that extraordinary circumstances prevented their appearance or participation.

-Step 8: After all parties have been heard, they will be excused and the committee will deliberate in closed session.
-Upon reaching consensus, the committee chairperson will submit their recommendation to the dean of the New College of Interdisciplinary Arts and Sciences.
-The dean will review the report and make a final determination regarding the appropriate course of action.
-The dean’s office will inform the student, instructor, school director, registrar, and grievance committee in writing of the decision.
+Step 8: After all parties have been heard, they are excused, and the committee deliberates in closed session.
+Upon reaching consensus, the committee chairperson submits their recommendation to the dean of the New College of Interdisciplinary Arts and Sciences.
+The dean reviews the report and makes a final determination regarding the appropriate course of action.
+The dean's office informs the student, instructor, school director, registrar and Student Affairs and Grievances Committee in writing of the decision.
 The dean's decision is final.

 Other graduate policies

-Graduate students are expected to have knowledge of the information in this catalog as well as information published in the ASU Graduate College Policy Manual and New College graduate program handbooks available on the New College graduate advising website.
+Graduate students are expected to have knowledge of the information in this catalog as well as information published in the ASU Graduate College Policy Manual and New College graduate program handbooks.

 Additional considerations